The Retreat Program

 Students are required to attend one retreat each year but are welcomed to attend as many retreats as they would like, which many of our students do.
 CCHS’s retreat ministry seeks to offer a “comprehensive program of pastoral ministry for youth that includes catechesis, community life, evangelization, justice and service, leadership development, pastoral care and prayer and worship.”
 We seek “to empower young people to live as disciples of Jesus Christ in our world today; to draw young people to responsible participation in the life, mission and work of the Catholic faith community; and to foster total personal and spiritual growth of reach young person.”
 (NDC, 201; cf. RTV, 9-17,26)

 Based on this understanding, CCHS has developed a unique retreat program unlike any other high school retreat program.
 We do not follow a “one size fits all” retreat format that provides one overall retreat for each class.
 We recognize that each young person is at a different stage in their life-long faith formation and so we strive to meet students where they are at and further develop their relationship with God.
 Therefore, CCHS has a wide variety of retreat experiences open to all students from which they can choose based on their interests and spiritual needs.
 Some of these experiences are weekend retreats or day-long retreats on a weekend off campus.
-A complete menu of possible retreat experiences can be accessed here.

 Alternatively, students may opt to attend an annual school-wide retreat day.
 This day is offered within the time frame of a standard school day and held on campus.
 There are no academic classes on this school-wide retreat day.